A refreshingly lively new take on trad. from Isla Ratcliff. Cape Breton influences abound and reinvigorate.

 Switching between laments, some self-composed and some from the tradition, and livelier jigs and reels, with 13 tracks, there is too much to give individual credit to, but Lively Steps manages to encompass both styles.
 The percussion you hear in this and a handful of other tracks, notably and appropriately Tune For Annabelle, is actually a step dancer, the American Annabelle Bugay.
 Thinking On My Feet is a solo step dance and is adept as any bodhran.

 Adam Young’s piano doesn’t appear until near the midway mark and adds gravitas to the more solemn melodies, and vim to the less restrained.
 Memories Of Cape is a good example of the former.
-Canadian Cousins is a showcase for the piano – as evocative as the captured shore sounds that beckon in this tune.
+Canadian Cousins, meanwhile, is a showcase for Isla’s own piano playing – as evocative as the captured shore sounds that beckon in this tune.
 As it becomes a duet with the fiddle, this is perhaps my highlight, the first melody wistful and emotional, seeming to put something in my eye, as it moves into two further segments.

 The titles of the tunes give some cause to smile, Kilts On Fire being one example, as well as the wince-inducing Isla Be Home For Christmas, which closes the project.
 The first is actually more of a slow smoulder, the tweed perhaps damp, until, presumably, the sporran catches, needing some prompt affirmative action.
 The final track is preceded by another evocative air, Lament For Owen Christy, the only tune neither by Ratcliff or trad.arr., being written by Jim Stewart to commemorate the death of an Irish emigrant on Partridge Island, Canada’s Ellis Island to escapees from the Irish famine and Scottish clearances.
 A bleak and piercing lament, it recalls the hardships for such arrivals, not over at embarkation, with pizzicato to sustain the closing impact.
 Which needs the lively reprise of that closer, very much a companion piece to the equivalently bookending beginning salvo.